owulveryck/blog/content/post/journey-onnx-day2.md

 title: "My journey with ONNX and Go - Running the graph"
 date: 2018-09-19T08:53:09+02:00
 lastmod: 2018-09-19T08:53:09+02:00
-draft: true
+draft: false
 keywords: []
 description: "This post is the second part of my experiments with ONNX and Go.
-In this post I am describing how to create a computation graph in Gorgonia (ExprGraph) from a ONNX Model."
+In this post I am describing how to create a computation graph in Gorgonia (ExprGraph) from an ONNX Model."
 description: ""
 tags: []
 categories: []